All Episodes

 That's just me.

-You know, when my son was killed, he was killed in the largest loss of life in the history of naval special warfare.
+You know, when my son was killed, he was killed in the largest loss of life in the history of Naval Special Warfare.

-I'm not trying to bring up old old news, but you know, what we experienced there is the families unanimously asked Barack Obama to not bring any media to not make this a media event that he was welcome to be with us, but no media.
+But, you know, what we experienced there is the families unanimously asked Barack Obama to not bring any media, to not make this a media event, that he was welcome to be with us, but no media.

-And you know, I'm just saying, you know, if you're gonna if you're gonna just be outraged that one person says something that that could be construed as a flippant remark without a lot of thought put behind it, you know.
+And, you know, I'm just saying, you know, if you're going to, if you're going to just be outraged that one person says something that could be construed as a flippant remark without a lot of thought put behind it, you know, what about the outrage over the things people do?

 I can't think of anything worse than losing your son.

-That happened back in August of 2011, and many who were killed were members of C SEAL Team Six, the largest loss of military life in a single day when the war on terror began.
+And many who were killed were members of SEAL Team 6, the largest loss of military life in a single day when the war on terror began.

-What you had heard there was Karen Vaughn explaining that yeah, the president and they were invited to come, they could come, but they were specifically told not to bring cameras.
+What you had heard there was Karen Vaughan explaining that, yeah, the president and they were invited to come.

-And Karen Vaughn Vaughn joins us.
+And Karen Vaughn joins us.

-That's correct or wrong.
+That's correct or wrong?

-That that's what we were told, Sean.
+That's what we were told, Sean.

 Absolutely what we were told and promised.